-Students applying to join Year 12 at Lincoln UTC opt to take three or four courses during their two years.
-The number of qualifications they study depends on the grades they achieve at GCSE.
+The number of qualifications a student can study at Lincoln UTC in Years 12 and 13 will depend on the grades they achieve at GCSE.
 It is always advisable to choose subjects that complement each other and demonstrate to universities and employers that you have a range of skills that are relevant to the course/job you are applying for.
 To help you decide on your courses you should consider:

 - Your interests and subjects that you enjoy

 A Level courses are two years in length and are very demanding, so the majority of students are expected to select three A Levels.

 At Lincoln UTC students can select from the following A Level options:

 - Further Mathematics*

 - Computer Science

 - Product Design

 - Business Studies (BTEC equivalent to 1 A Level)